Southampton-RSG/2021-11-1-socobio-crs/novice/shell/index.md

 >
 > - On Windows: run "Git Bash", which you installed as part of the software prerequisites
 > - On Mac OS X: accessed by opening the “Terminal” application, which can be found in the “Utilities” folder which is in your “Applications” folder
+> - On Linux: this will depend on the Linux distribution you are running, but you should be able to find a "Terminal" application in your desktop's application menu
 >
 > Once you've done this, a window should appear.
 Type the following into the
 > prompt that appears (pressing enter/return after each line):